RaiyanMahin/WSD-Coding-Challenge/README.md

 - **Unique Email**: Ensure no duplicate emails are allowed for registration.
 - **Sorting**: Searched matching movies should be returned in ascending order of movie title.
+- **Unique Movie Add to the List**: Ensure no duplicate movie is added to list.
 - **Empty Favorites**: Users cannot search or remove movies if their favorites list is empty.
+- **Unique Movie Add to Favorites List**: Ensure no duplicate movie is added to favorites list.
 - **Valid Index**: When adding movies to favorites, ensure the input index is valid.
 - **Clear Messages**: Display only relevant and clear messages at each step of the process.

 ## Constraints

 - No database is used in this implementation.

+## Dependencies
+- Java 8 or higher

 ## Running the Code